420xl/superprofiler/README.md

-sudo apt-get install build-essential # if you don't have C toolchain sudo apt-get install pkg-config sudo apt-get install libunwind-dev
+sudo apt-get install build-essential # if you don't have C toolchain sudo apt-get install pkg-config sudo apt-get install libunwind-dev sudo apt-get install -y clang # if you are running AArch64 (ARM64)
 ```
 In order to build the superprofiler, clone this repository and run `cargo build`.
 Note that installing `libunwind` might be a bottleneck on other operating systems.